api3dao/data-feed-reader-example/README.md

 To be able to read via a `datafeedId`, whitelist by calling the `allowToReadDataFeedWithIdFor30Days` function with the `datafeedId` and `reader` address (DataFeedReaderExample).

-To be able to read via a `dAPI Name`, whitelist by calling the `allowToReadDataFeedWithDapiNameFor30Days` function with the `dapiName` and `reader` address (DataFeedReaderExample).
+To be able to read via a `dapiName`, whitelist by calling the `allowToReadDataFeedWithDapiNameFor30Days` function with the `dapiName` and `reader` address (DataFeedReaderExample).

 Note: The dapiName argument has to be a bytes32 character, you can use the following cli commands to convert a string to